 The Court of Honor is held at Northridge Park in the Devonshire House building or where scheduled by the Parent Committee.

+Eagle Courts of Honor

+Eagle Courts of Honor are organized by the parents of the Eagle Scout with the assistance of the troop, and are held at a time and location of their choosing.

 Camping Trip

 Drop-Off & Pick-Up